- Open Access

 The highest F-measure value was 0.5816 for parameters h r = 0.03 and h s = 0.02 without any abridging, which fits in well among purely data-driven solutions .
 It can be observed on Figure 3 that the output quality remained fairly consistent when relatively small bandwidths were selected.
 The system is more robust to changes made to the spatial bandwidth, while the effect of a high range bandwidth parameter decreases output quality.
 As one may expect, abridging has a negative effect on quality, but it can be seen that for certain parameter selection (namely, for h s ∈ [0.02, 0.03] and h r ∈ [0.03, 0.04]) even an abridge level of 0.6 results in acceptable quality.
 An interesting observation is that when both bandwidth parameters are set high, smaller abridging parameter values increase quality.
 The explanation for this is the following: as described in Sect.
 3.5, abridging induces over-segmentation, and in this context, has an effect similar to having a smaller bandwidth parameter.
 This way, additional edges appear in the soft boundary map that is calculated for the benchmark.
 Among these edges, many are coincident with the ground truth reference of the benchmark, because the formulation of the extra clusters was data driven.

-F-measure values obtained with different abridging and bandwidth parametrization given as the percentage of the best result.
+Table 3 displays the F-measure values for the different parametric constellations given as the percentage of the best result.

 the Quality setting was selected to be h r , h s , A = (0.03, 0.02, 1), while